fmarzo/fmarzo/README.md

 - ⌨️ Embedded dev

 ### Study 📙
-- 👨‍🎓 Artificial Intelligence Engineering Student @UniMoRe
+- 👨‍🎓 MSc Artificial Intelligence Engineering Student @UniMoRe

 <!--
 **fmarzo/fmarzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.